f-me/carma-public/README.md

    `carma` is the superuser which owns the database and is used to run DB migration scripts.

-3. Unpack and recover a database snapshot:
+3. Unpack and recover a database snapshot (this needs to run as a PostgreSQL superuser):

    ```
    psql carma -f 2017-05-29_03-15_carma.sql